briancollins02/hobbyShopMERN/README.md

 2/12/2023
 - You can work on the schema and mongoose models.
 Add more fields and relations between types.
 (Users have a list of orders that contains details about the products)
+-You can update the graphql/context, we need to implement the JWT verification.